Aez35/miRScore/README.md

 # Example

-For this example, miRScore was tested on a set of 15 _Arabidopsis thaliana_ *MIRNA* loci downloaded from miRBase and small RNA-sequencing data downloaded from [PlantSmallRNAgenes](https://plantsmallrnagenes.science.psu.edu/genomes.php?id=50).
+For this example, miRScore was tested on a set of 15 _Arabidopsis thaliana_ *MIRNA* loci downloaded from miRBase and small RNA-sequencing data downloaded from [Lunardon et al., (2020)](https://pubmed.ncbi.nlm.nih.gov/32179590/).

 1. Download the two FASTA files provided in [TestData](https://github.com/Aez35/miRScore/tree/main/TestData) folder: `ath_miRBase_miRNAs.fa` and `ath_miRBase_precursors.fa`.
 Place these in your working directory.